Thistley Hough Academy: History

 The school was first opened in 1938.
-The current academy colours, green and purple, date from the school's inception as a grammar school for girls.
+The current academy colour is purple, date from the school's inception as a grammar school for girls.
 The first headmistress, Miss Bamber, was a member of the suffragette movement.
 Local pottery companies donated pieces of pottery for the school's reception area.
 The pottery is still displayed in the school library today.

 Site

 In the 1970s, the school was expanded.
 The new section cost £2 million.

 In 1994, the school was refurbished.

-In 2013, the new buildings were constructed as part of the government's Schools for the Future Sceme.
+In 2013, the new buildings were constructed as part of the government's Building Schools for the Future scheme.
 The site of the demolished old school was converted into parking space and sports facilities.
 The school was reopened under head teacher Holly Hartley.

 Robert Haines

-In 2014, former ex-head teacher Robert Haines jailed for 16 months for 8 child sex offences.
+In 2014, former head teacher Robert Haines jailed for 16 months for 8 child sex offences.
 He had been suspended in 2012 as allegations came to light, and admitted his offences in the Stoke-on-Trent Crown Court.